Part of Business Problems

 What to check first

-• Compare margin by offer, client, or project type.
+• Margin by offer, client, or project.

 What not to buy too early.